German Shepherd Temperament, Energy Level, and Lifestyle Fit

 Daily Exercise Needs

-Most adult German Shepherds need at least 60–90 minutes of exercise per day.
-Puppies and adolescents may require shorter but more frequent sessions.
+Most adult German Shepherds need 60–90 minutes of exercise per day.

 Ideal activities include: